Emergency management in American universities: Recovery

 Depending on the type of disaster, an American University will need to invoke their preplanned recovery action plan; this plan is designed to recuperate any losses the campus may have sustained.
 Recovery plans begin once the emergency management plan is deactivated and conditions of the situation subsidize and normal campus operations can resume; formal announcements are broadcast by the Incident Commander through all of the University's emergency information and notification systems.
-Once normal campus operations resume a cost and damage analysis is to be completed by the finical office committee.
+Once normal campus operations resume a cost and damage analysis is to be completed by the financial office committee.
 Many University also mandate a plan reassessment, usually conducted through the use of surveys, this reassessment is used to evaluate the effectiveness of the response.
 Another critical part of the recovery process is to reestablish the University's computer and information systems, these system are critical to the overall operations and functions of the institution, the plan require cooperation from all departments campus wide.
 The Louisiana Delta Community College among with many other schools base its technology recovery plans off of the Baylor University Center for Computing and Information Systems Disaster Recovery Plan; this plan breaks down into a two step process depending on the severity of the situation.
 Step one entails a partial recovery of university data including recovery of as many files and folders as possible, email accounts, data sources, and website contents.
 The partial recovery helps jump start normal university operations but many tasks are still not possible.
 Step two describes a full system recovery, that is only possible if little damage was substantiated to the universities servers.
 The Louisiana Delta Community College will try to recover the entire student database, staff email, network file storage, and website content.
 Each step in the recovery process is essential to bring the University to back to normal functions and operations.